researchgate/gemini-react/README.md

 mounted by your test server automatically.
 * `cssFiles` - list of CSS files to include in every test page.
 Requires `staticRoot` option to be set.
+* `jsModules` - list of additional js modules to include in the test pages.
+  Relative to project root.
+This modules will be included into your client bundle before the rest files.
 * `customizeServer` - path to js file, used to customize the express server.
   The file should have a single export, which is function of `(app, express)`.